teafuljs/teaful/README.md

 }
 ```

-This second example only causes re-rendering in the components that consume the property that has been modified.
+This second example only causes re-renders in the components that consume the property that has been modified.

 In this way: